oneapi-src/oneDAL/docs/source/api/spmd/overview.rst

    as the first parameter.
 Those methods are expected to be called on all ranks to start distributed simulations.

-2. Class ``communicator`` which contains methods to perform collective operations among all ranks.
+2. The ``communicator`` class that contains methods to perform collective operations among all ranks.

 3. Free functions to create a communicator using a specified backed.
 Available backends are ``ccl`` and ``mpi``.